valencik/mastersAPSC/documents/thesis/thesis.md

 First every paper is taken and duplicated for every single author in that paper's author list.
 There is now a database object for each author in each paper.
 Every time an author's name appears that is one publication count for that author.
-Next, each database object that has an author that has a publication of one is erased.
+Next, each database object that has an author that has a publication count of one is erased.
 Finally the unique remaining papers are the ones that have authors with more than one publication count.
-In table @tbl:papersWithoutNAuthors the number of papers that remain once all the authors with a publication count of one are removed is shown.
+Table @tbl:papersWithoutNAuthors show the number of papers that remain once all the authors with a specified publication count are removed.

-Entry Number Cutoff   Papers Remaing
+%- TODO develop a better (continuous) way to calculate these numbers Entry Number Cutoff   Papers Remaing
 -------------------   --------------
 0                     212835